 5) I struggle voting for candidates with good cumulative stats but never great.
 This makes me look for high finishes in MVP and All-Star appearances.
 Silver Sluggers and Gold Gloves help.
 If you hit 30 HR for 15 years but everyone else hitting 45+ it's a sign of the times.
 Also, bold stats, leading the league in meaningful things, matters.

 6) Comparisons to "this guy is in, so should this guy" or "if he isn't in, this guy can't be".
 It's candidate against criteria.
-I actually looked at Lance Berkman as a guy not in as someone who should be exceeded and quickly realized stat comparisons to him for a below 5 percent first ballot guy is tough because his numbers hold against guys already in, yet he isn't even close.
+I actually looked at Lance Berkman as a guy not in as someone who should be exceeded at a minimum for discussion and quickly realized stat comparisons to him for a below 5 percent first ballot guy is tough because his numbers hold against guys already in, yet he isn't even close.

 7) I lean toward classic stats (Average, HR, Runs, RBI, Steals, okay to combing OBP/SLG for OPS).
 WAR I don't emphasize, rewards longer play, doesn't have eyes, I don't know who the replacement is and while I agree it can be an assessor, it's not for me.
 So don't say "if this player has X WAR, and this player has X+10 WAR, I must change my mind".
 Eye test trumps all that.